FreelanceNick/FreelanceNick/README.md

-- 👋 Hi, I’m @FreelanceNick
+- 👋 Hi, I’m Nick Saveleski.
+- 📍 I currently live in Denver, CO but will be moving to Maryland after July 31, 2021.
 - 👀 I’m interested in furthering my knowledge and skills in Sass, JavaScript, HTML5/CSS3 and web design.
 - 🌱 I’m currently learning Sass, CSS Grid, CSS Flexbox, HTML5/CSS3, and website accessibility to make the web more understood through the use of screen-readers.
 - 🖇 Projects outside of general practice will be found here as I develop more for the community of businesses around me.